 MWBP: Why didn’t they leave?

 Not to mention that countries these days tend to hate outsiders and peg their economic plight straight on immigrants like us.
 Incompetent, populist politicians rule the public opinion everywhere and they need a scapegoat.
 For those incompetent politicians in foreign countries, we are the scapegoat they need to survive politically.

-Back in the days Orbán’s illiberal nation speech was an absolute source of shame and outrage among these friends.
+Back in the days Orbán’s illiberal nation speech was an source of shame and outrage among my friends.
 Those who wanted to believe kept repeating the same communication nugget “he was just testing the media”.
 Like that means anything.
 By 2016 they announced that illiberalism “is the new age, embrace it”.